adithya-tp/neural-search-fake-newwws/README.md

 <img src="assets/real_bob.gif">
 <h1 align="center">
-  Jina thinks this news seems true! <br>
+  Jina thinks this news is true! <br>
 </h1>

 ##  Well it looks like Bob really has turned over a new leaf! <br>